johanhedin/nanoca/doc/smartcard.md

 The file `/tmp/my_name.csr` is not needed any more and can be removed.

-Write certificate to the Smartcard
+Write certificate to the smart card
 ====
 The final step is to write your certificate into the card: